 This section shows the core and option modules available as part of the course and their credit value.
 Full-time Postgraduate students study 180 credits in the academic year.
-Part time students will normally complete the 180 credits in two academic years.

 Core modules are compulsory.
-At least 2 (with maximum limit of 3 modules) may be selected from the Sub-core category.
+At least 2 (with maximum limit of 3 modules) may be selected from the Core-elective category.
 To complete the full diet of 9 modules for this programme, if two sub-core modules are selected, then one elective module may be taken from an approved list, subject to agreement of the Course Leader.

-Module

-Module Title Type Credit value
+Module code Module title Status UK credit

-Data Analysis Core 20
+4EQM7C1 Data Analysis Core 20

-Modern Portfolio Management Core 20
+4FIN7A5 International Risk Management Core 20

-Financial Derivatives Core 20
+4FIN7A8 Financial Derivatives Core 20

-Risk Management Core 20
+4FIN7B6 Modern Portfolio Management Core 20

-Research Methods Core 20
+BFIN730 Research Methods in Finance & Accounting Core 20

-Project Core 20
+BFIN731 Project Core 20

-Financial Markets and Institutions Sub-core 20
+4FIN7E2 Financial Markets & Institutions Core Elective 20

-Forecasting Markets and Risk Modelling Sub-core 20

-Fixed Income Analysis and Trading Sub-core 20
+BFIN738 Fixed Income Analysis & Trading Core Elective 20

+BFIN739 Forecasting Markets & Risk Modelling Core Elective 20

-Contemporary International financial management Sub-core 20
+BFIN741 Contemporary International Financial Management Core Elective 20

-1

-Modern Finance Elective 20
+4FIN7A2 Modern Finance Elective 20

-Managerial Accounting Elective 20
+4FIN7A4 Managerial Accounting Elective 20

-Financial Information systems Elective 20

-International Financial Reporting Elective 20

-Financial Accounting policy Elective 20

-Any other offered at WBS Elective 20
+4FIN7A7 Financial Information Systems Elective 20 4FINB71 International Financial Reporting Elective 20 BFIN732 Financial Accounting Policy & Practice Elective 20 Any other elective offered at WBS Elective 20

-Module may be taken in Semester 1 of study, with one core\ postponed to Semester 2 of study.
-Sub-core module choices are subject to availability and selected in consultation with the Course Leader.
+^{} Modules may be taken in Semester 1 of study, with one core postponed to Semester 2 of study.

+Core elective module choices are subject to availability and selected in consultation with the Course Leader.

-\\ Elective offered from any available from the full list of WBS PG programmes.
-The elective chosen will be subject to Course Leader approval.
+Elective offered from any available from the full list of WBS PG programmes.
+The elective chosen will we be subject to Course Leader approval.